 Tuesday, March 15, 2022

-I last saw Uncle Wesley in early November 2019 at the Tionghua Funeral Parlor in Likas to pay my respect to the late Aunti Jainah, the wife of Wesley (Read here).
-I had planned to visit this uncle who resided in Kiulu early this year.
-Unfortunately I had to defer the plan due to the outbreak of Covid Omicron variant soon after the Chinese New Year in February this year.
+I last saw Uncle Wesley in early November 2019 at the Tionghua Funeral Parlor in Likas, when I went to pay my final respects to the late Aunty Jainah, his beloved wife (Read here).
+Earlier this year, I had hoped to visit him again at his home in Kiulu.
+Sadly, those plans had to be postponed due to the outbreak of the Covid-19 Omicron variant shortly after the Chinese New Year in February.

-Through Uncle Wesley, I have learnt quite a bit about my maternal family line (Read here).
-His death signals the passing of another familiar person of my mother's generation.
+Through Uncle Wesley, I came to learn much about my maternal family roots (Read here).
+His passing marks not only the loss of a dear uncle but also the quiet fading of another voice from my mother’s generation.

-I had visited him in his home in Kiulu a couple of times (Read here) and he too had also visited me during the Chinese New Year in 2013 (Read here).
+Over the years, I had visited him several times at his home in Kiulu (Read here), and he too visited me during Chinese New Year in 2013 (Read here).

-He will be missed whenever the place, Kiulu is mentioned or come to mind!
+He will be dearly missed - especially whenever Kiulu is mentioned, or comes to mind.

 With cousin, Esther in front of the casket of the deceased.